jenscotch/myFlix-client/README.md

 # Project Objective:
-Using React, build the client-side for an app called myFlix based on its existing server-side code (REST API and database).
+Using React, build the client-side for an app called myFlix based on its existing server-side code (REST API and database), using the MERN stack.

-# Libraries Utilized:
+# Technologies Utilized:
 JavaScript, React, SASS, HTML

 # UI Library: